Recycling and Composting for Waste Reduction

 Recycling consumer goods, food scraps and yard waste is an important part of reducing waste and preserving our natural environment.
-Recycling reduces the consumption of raw materials by reusing materials that have already been processed.
+Recycling reduces the production and consumption of raw materials by reusing materials that have already been processed.
 It saves the energy and water that would be used to process these materials and it decreases pollution and greenhouse gasses from landfills.
-Recycling can be done at home and at your workplace.
-Be an advocate to help your friends, relatives, place of worship, school, teams and clubs set up recycling processes.
-Don’t be afraid to ask restaurants and stores that you patronize if they recycle and let them know it is important to you.

-The first steps before your recycle are to rethink, refuse, reduce and reuse.
-Be a thoughtful consumer, and find new ways to to consume less.
+The first steps before you recycle are to rethink, refuse, reduce and reuse.
+Be a thoughtful consumer, and find new ways to consume less.
 Recycling should be the last resort.

 Before buying anything, ask yourself: